otto-de/edison-hal/README.md

 ```

-*Serializing HalRepresentations*
+###3.
+Serializing HalRepresentations

-To get the JSON document, you can use Jackson directly:
+To convert your representation class into a application/hal+json document, you can use Jackson's ObjectMapper directly:

 ```java
     final ObjectMapper mapper = new ObjectMapper();